 What are the symptoms of Perthes' disease?

 The diagnosis can usually be made by a doctor's examination of the hip, plus an X-ray.
-(This is usually an X-ray of both hips so that the two sides can be compared.)
-Sometimes other tests may be suggested if the diagnosis is not clear or if a more detailed picture of the hip joint is needed.
+Sometimes other tests may be needed if the diagnosis is not clear or if a more detailed picture of the hip joint is needed.
 Possible tests may include:

-Also, blood tests, or a sample of fluid from the hip joint, may be needed to rule out other problems such as infection.
+Blood tests and a sample of fluid from the hip joint may also be needed to rule out other problems, such as an infection of the bone or the joint.

 What is the treatment for Perthes' disease?